GhasifNoor/GhasifNoor/README.md

 ```
 Name     : Ghasif Noor
 Uni      : SZABIST University, Karachi
-Degree   : BS Computer Science
+Degree   : BS Computer Science — 5th Semester
-Semester : 5th
+Location : Karachi, PK
 Status   : open to collaborate · learning in public
 ```

-CS student who builds things from scratch to understand how they actually work.
-Focused on fundamentals — systems, algorithms, compilers — because the shortcuts come later.
-Currently navigating Operating Systems, DSA, and Compiler Design one late night at a time.
+CS student focused on understanding how computers work at the core level — not just using frameworks, but knowing the systems underneath them.
+Currently deep in Operating Systems, Data Structures, and Compiler Design.

 ---